-Shopping for such a tactile product as bedding is tricky to do online and the competition to get under your covers these days is fierce.
-Over the last few years, many players have entered the online bedding category, hoping to earn a cut of an industry that’s projected to be worth $12.7 billion by the end of this year.
-And a select few — brands like Parachute, Boll and Branch, CloudTen, and Brooklinen — are finally beginning to approach household name status.
+Shopping for bedding can be a tricky endeavor, especially online.
+There are so many confusing options, loads of unfamiliar jargon, and the competition can get quite fierce.
+Over the last few years, many players have entered the online bedding realm, hoping to earn their share of a projected multibillion-dollar industry.
+And a select few brands like Parachute, Boll and Branch, Tuft & Needle, Saatva, Riley, West Elm, CloudTen, and Brooklinen are finally beginning to approach household name status.

-To help you choose the best bed sheets for your price range, aesthetic, and sleeping style, we’ll take you through the most important attributes to look for as well as the distinguishing features of today’s best online bedding retailers.
+We understand how challenging it can be to determine which are the best with so many impressive-looking choices.
+To help you choose the bed sheets for your price range, aesthetic, and sleeping position preference, we’ll take you through the most essential features you’ll need to look for as well as the distinguishing components of today’s best online bedding retailers.
+To

 Type of bed sheets

 While thread count is often the first thing people bring up when shopping for bed sheets, a higher thread count doesn’t necessarily equal better quality bedding.
 Instead, your focus should be on the materials the sheets are made of which is why it’s important to understand which specifications matter in a quality set of sheets.
 Specific sheet material is what will keep you cool at night if you’re a hot sleeper.

 Most sheet sets come in one of two fabrics — cotton or linen — and each offer qualities that appeal to different kinds of sleepers.
 The more common (and less expensive) is cotton.
 When looking at cotton sheets, consider choosing a set made of either sateen or percale, both of which are favored by luxury bedding companies like Brooklinen and Boll and Branch.
 Both sateen and percale comprise high-quality, long-staple cotton, which results in more luxurious, softer, and more durable sheets than those made of short-staple cotton.